-Every private and public company formed in England and Wales, Scotland, and Northern Ireland is legally required to have articles at the time of incorporation.
+A company’s articles of association essentially act as its rulebook, specifying the internal rules and regulations the members and directors must follow.
+Every private and public company formed in England and Wales, Scotland, and Northern Ireland is legally required to have a set of articles at the time of incorporation.

-The Model articles were introduced on 1 October 2009, replacing ‘Table A’ as the default set of articles for UK limited companies incorporated on or after that date.
+The model articles were introduced on 1 October 2009, replacing ‘Table A’ as the default set of articles for UK limited companies incorporated on or after that date.
+They are a legal document that outlines how a company will run, the members’ and directors’ responsibilities, and how decisions will be made.

-Governed by the Companies Act 2006 and provided by Companies House under The Companies (Model Articles) Regulations 2008, three versions of the Model articles are available for the three different limited company structures in the UK:
+They are provided under The Companies (Model Articles) Regulations 2008, with three versions of the model articles available for three different limited company structures in the UK:

 - Private companies limited by shares